dcunited001/dcunited001.github.io/_posts/2017-10-11-treatise-on-entity-and-agency.md

 There are two unconventional types of agents, whose existence is certainly debatable.
 Since they are not materially visible, they are difficult to define.
-Still, if you accept biological life as possessing sentience and agency when we are but [genetic programs in the chaos of molecular dynamics](te.xel.io/posts/2017-09-14-awareness-precipitates-from-order-out-of-chaos.html), then don't you have to accept the potential agency of information forms that exist in other frameworks of chaos?
+Still, if you accept organic forms as possessing sentience and agency when we are but
+[genetic programs in the chaos of molecular dynamics](te.xel.io/posts/2017-09-14-awareness-precipitates-from-order-out-of-chaos.html), then don't you have to accept the potential agency of information forms that exist in other frameworks of chaos?
 That's MAF.